gordicaleksa/pytorch-naive-video-neural-style-transfer/README.md

 alt="NST Intro" width="480" height="360" border="10" /></a>
 </p>

-The first video of the series was created exactly using this method (I also used ReCoNet for 1 part).
+The first video of the series was created exactly using this method (I also used ReCoNet for 1 part of the video).

 ## Combining stylized frames with original frames (via seg masks)

+On the left you can see typical NST output and the 2 other images on the right were created using segmentation masks.

 <p align="center">
 <img src="data/examples/stylized.jpg" width="270px">